GabrielDTB/gabrieltb.me/content/pages/about.md

 draft = false
 +++

+# About this website

-This site is made using [Zola](https://www.getzola.org/), a single binary static site generator written in Rust with support for just about anything you could want in a static site.
+This is made using [Zola](https://www.getzola.org/), a single binary static site generator written in Rust with support for just about anything you could want in a static site.

-Currently I heavily rely on the [Abridge](https://abridge.netlify.app/) theme to provide structure and utilities, though I would like to depend less on it in the future.
-It's been a great starting point and it will take a while to make everything 'mine'.
+Currently, I heavily rely on the [Abridge](https://abridge.netlify.app/) theme to provide structure and utilities, though I would like to depend less on it in the future.
+It's been a great starting point, and I'd certainly recommend it.

-The dark theme is completely inspired by Atom's (rest in peace) OneDark theme.
-Some finishing touches are needed but mostly I'm just copy and pasting values.
-The light theme is unfinished but I will try to create a bright light theme using similar colors to OneDark.
+The dark theme copies Atom's (RIP) OneDark theme.
+The light theme is a custom adaptation of OneDark to a light palette.

-I document my entire process of building this site on the blog.
-I'd recommend checking it out if you're interested in the site in more detail.
+I document the entire process of building this site on my blog.
+Check it out if you're interested in the site in more detail!